BenMakesGames/Compasse/README.md

 }
 ```

+`IPrompt<,>` and `IResource` are similar.

-Once that's up and running, point your AI agent at it (when running locally, that's typically http://localhost:5000/sse), and it will now have access to `prompts/fruit`.
+Once that's up and running, point your AI agent at it (when running locally, that's typically http://localhost:5000/sse).

 ### Q&A